getify/Functional-Light-JS/ch3.md

 // x:1 y:2 z:3
 ```

-Usage of functions defined in this style requires you to know what each argument's name is.
+While order is no longer a concern, usage of functions defined in this style requires you to know what each argument's exact name is.
 You can't just remember, "oh, the function goes in as the first argument" anymore.
 Instead you have to remember, "the function parameter is called 'fn'."
+Conventions can create consistency of naming that lessens this burden, but it's still something to be aware of.

 Weigh these tradeoffs carefully.